 —Olivier Van Houtte, Senior Manager for Product Marketing in the Life Sciences Division of STERIS

-To prevent incorrect washing from impacting patient outcomes, organizations must explore solutions that help manage the risk, including alternatives to traditional SOPs.
+To prevent incorrect washing from impacting patient outcomes, organizations must explore solutions that help manage the risk, including alternatives to traditional work instructions, SOPs, and training.
 When used to transform SOPs, augmented reality (AR) streamlines and accelerates employee efficiency and accuracy by:

-Transforming SOPs is critical for pharmaceutical manufacturers to manage the risks of improper washing and avoid serious ramifications.
-In STERIS’ case, AR improves SOP delivery through instructional content that is clear, contextualized, and actionable.
+Transforming operator guidance is critical for pharmaceutical manufacturers to manage the risks of improper washing and avoid serious ramifications.
+In STERIS’ case, AR improves operator accuracy through instructional content that is clear, contextualized, and actionable.